Vahidpro/clean-code-notes/README.md

  You should name a variable using the same care with which you name a firstborn child.

  **Design as a process, not a static endpoint.**

+ # Introduction
   Of course you have been impeded by bad code.
 So then why did you write it?

   We’ve all said we’d go back and clean it up later.
 Of course, in those days we didn’t know LeBlanc’s law: Later equals never.